ConsumerDataStandardsAustralia/validation-prototype/README.md

 - A mock data provider/bank api for manually testing and developing a data consumer

-Our plan will be to deliver these components in an MVP fashion, delivering things roughly this order:
+Our plan will be to deliver these components in an MVP fashion, delivering things in roughly this order:

 - A bare bones mock consumer and producer so that people can start using these for developing their implementations.
 - The basic validation suite testing one major auth flow.
-- And then iterating them both until their are fully featured.
+- And then iterating them both until they are fully featured.

 All software will be developed as open sourced (MIT) software components in this repository.